-Writing a book would be too straightforward, and frankly even boring.
-Take the thesis and edit out all the science leaving only the bare bones of it – me, nekkid and skinless.
-While my narrative is the underlying story, the science has INCREDIBLE value here!
+Writing a book would be too straightforward, and frankly even boring for me.
+I can add my artwork as I see fit.
+I can take the thesis and edit out all the science leaving only the bare bones of it – me, nekkid and skinless.
+While my narrative is the underlying story, the science has INCREDIBLE value here.
 Why?
 Simply this – it provided me with a lens through which to examine my experience.
 Only then was I able to see myself and say, YES!!
 This is true for me and I’m not fucking crazy!!
 Screw all those other people!
 My body is telling me something!

 I’ve had many helping hands along the way – my children and family, friends, my Naropa University community who saw me as I am, and who encouraged me every step of the way.
-There have been mentors, hard lessons and uncomfortable situations which mirrored my childhood experiences – all of them designed by the universal laws to help me unwind somatic and implicit memories and patterns of function both in my body and in my life.
+There have been mentors, hard lessons and uncomfortable situations which mirrored my childhood experiences – all of them designed by the universal laws of matter and energy to help me unwind implicit somatic memories and patterns of function both in my body and in my life.
 Yes, there is a deep wisdom in the body.
 Much more deep than I could have ever imagined!
 Here we go!